Concealment device: Car

 A trap compartment in a car.

 "Trap" is a colloquial term for a secret compartment in an automobile.
 It can be intended to hide legal items, such as handguns or valuables, from thieves.
 But it can also be used to hide contraband, such as illegal drugs, from searches by authorities.

 Until the 1980s, drugs trafficked in cars in the U.S. tended to be hidden in obvious places such as wheel wells or spare tires.
 In the early 1980s, the first magnetically or hydraulically actuated secret compartments, dubbed "urban traps" by the Drug Enforcement Administration, started to appear – often in door panels, dashboards, seats and roofs.
 By the early 1990s, however, police had learned to detect such traps by looking for suspicious buttons and switches.
 More recent traps have no visible controls, are electronically controlled and may require complicated procedures for access.
 For example, one trap found in the airbag compartment of a U.S. car in 2012 would only open if a driver was in the seat, all doors were closed (to prevent the trap from opening during a roadside police search), the defroster was turned on and a magnetic card was swiped over a sensor hidden in an air-conditioning vent.

 The legality of traps is dependent on the jurisdiction in which they are used.
 In 2012, Alfred Anaya, famous among rich clients in California for his skill in installing sophisticated traps, was sentenced to more than 24 years in prison under U.S. federal law as a co-conspirator in a drug-trafficking operation.
 The conviction relied on testimony that Anaya had seen one of his clients stash some $800,000 in cash in a trap.
 The prosecution successfully argued that Anaya must have deduced from this that the trap was to be used for drug trafficking.

 Cans and jars

-Also a new form of concealment device, mock cans of various household chemicals or food and drinks can be purchased.
-A wide variety of commonly used personal care, household products and food containers with removable tops and bottoms are available.
-Valuables can be discreetly stored inside these lookalike containers and kept in their seemingly rightful places.
-Each of these diversion safes are indistinguishable from the genuine product, and can thus avoid detection, and they may even be weighted to feel full.
+A new form of concealment device, mock cans of various household chemicals or food and drinks can be purchased.
+A wide variety of household products and food containers with removable tops and bottoms are available.
+Each of these diversion safes are indistinguishable from the genuine product, and can thus avoid detection, and may even be weighted to feel full.

+Clothing

+Objects can easily be sewn into the hem of a shirt or skirt.
+Many Nazis smuggled their valuables this way when fleeing to South America.